Lightweight Learning from Actuation-Space Demonstrations via Flow Matching for Whole-Body Soft Robotic Grasping: Abstract

 \section{Abstract}

 Robotic grasping under uncertainty remains a fundamental challenge due to its uncertain and contact-rich nature.
 Traditional rigid robotic hands, with limited degrees of freedom and compliance, rely on complex model-based and heavy feedback controllers to manage such interactions.
-Soft robots, by contrast, exhibit embodied mechanical intelligence: their underactuated structures and passive flexibility of their whole body, naturally accommodate uncertain contacts and enable adaptive behaviors.
-To harness this capability, we propose a lightweight actuation-space learning framework that infers distributional control representations for whole-body soft robotic grasping, directly from deterministic demonstrations using a flow matching model (Rectified Flow), without requiring dense sensing or heavy control loops.
-Using only 30 demonstrations (less than 8\% of the reachable workspace), the learned policy achieves a 97.5\% grasp success rate across the whole workspace, generalizes to grasped-object size variations of ±33\%, and maintains stable performance when the robot's dynamic response is directly adjusted by scaling the execution time from 20\% to 200\%.
-These results demonstrate that actuation-space learning, by leveraging its passive redundant DOFs and flexibility, converts the body's mechanics into functional control intelligence and substantially reduces the burden on central controllers for this uncertain-rich task.
+Soft robots, by contrast, exhibit embodied mechanical intelligence: their underactuated structures and passive flexibility of their whole body naturally accommodate uncertain contacts and enable adaptive behaviors.
+To harness this capability, we propose a lightweight actuation-space learning framework that infers distributional control representations for whole-body soft robotic grasping directly from deterministic demonstrations using a flow matching model (Rectified Flow), without requiring dense sensing or heavy control loops.
+Trained with only 30 demonstrations covering less than $8\%$ of the reachable workspace, the learned policy achieved a $97.5\%$ grasp success rate over 1000 trials in simulation.
+In real-world experiments on 50 uniformly distributed targets, the policy achieved a $100\%$ success rate, generalized to object size variations from $-33\%$ to $+100\%$, and remained stable under execution-time scaling from $20\%$ to $200\%$.
+These results demonstrate that actuation-space learning effectively embeds mechanical intelligence into control, significantly reducing reliance on centralized computation for grasping under uncertainty.